thingsboard/thingsboard/application/src/main/data/json/edge/instructions/upgrade/upgrade_preparing.md

-Here is the list of commands, that can be used to quickly upgrade ThingsBoard Edge on RHEL/CentOS 7/8.
+Here is the list of commands, that can be used to quickly upgrade ThingsBoard Edge on ${OS}

 #### Prepare for upgrading ThingsBoard Edge